LumirH/napalm-gaia/README.md

 ## news

+version 0.1.0 released
+ - vsx support
-preparing release 0.1.0 including support for R80.40, VSX,<br>
+ - support for Dynamic Clish(sk144112)
- Dynamic Clish and setups which use bash as default shell.
+ - support for devices using bash as default shell.
+ - added get_route_to() functionality
+ - minor adjustments in exception handling

 ## Compatibility